wdstorer/jira/README.md

 ## release_board.py
 This script will automate the process of creating a version release and set it as the Fix Version for resolved issues on the Jira board.

+* This is currently only designed to release boards for single projects.

 ```
 $ ./release_board.py -h
 usage: release_board.py [-h] projectname [versionname] [releasedate]